elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - the minutes around me procession
-- like a band of skinny wolves
+- like a pack of bony wolves
 - like a flock of lashes
 - like knots on a ladder of rope and bylaws
 - ungovernable subject, perfect victim